Babushka Lady

 The Babushka Lady was seen to be holding a camera by eyewitnesses and was also seen in film accounts of the assassination.
-She was observed standing on the grass between Elm and Main streets, standing amongst onlookers in front of the Dallas County Building, and is visible in the Zapruder film as well as in the films of Orville Nix, Marie Muchmore, and Mark Bell (44 minutes and 47 seconds into the Bell film: even though the shooting had already taken place and most of her surrounding witnesses took cover, she can be seen still standing with the camera at her face).
+She was observed standing on the grass between Elm and Main streets, standing amongst onlookers in front of the Dallas County Building, and is visible in the Zapruder film, as well as in the films of Orville Nix, Marie Muchmore, and Mark Bell, 44 minutes and 47 seconds into the Bell film; even though the shooting had already taken place and most of her surrounding witnesses took cover, she can be seen still standing with the camera at her face.
 After the shooting, she crossed Elm Street and joined the crowd that went up the grassy knoll.

-She is last seen in photographs walking east on Elm Street.
+The Babushka Lady is last seen in photographs walking east on Elm Street.
 Neither she, nor the film she may have taken, have ever been positively identified.
-Her first appearance on film chronologically is on the sidewalk in front of the Dallas County Building - visible in an image as being on JFK's right.
+Her first appearance on film chronologically is on the sidewalk in front of the Dallas County Building, which is visible in an image as being on Kennedy's right.
 She would have crossed Houston Street and onto Dealey Plaza in order to be visible in the Dealey Plaza images.
-This may imply that the images show two different women of similar appearance however it is plausible that once the motorcade passed by she was able to cross the street to catch a second motorcade drive past on Dealey Plaza where she would be on JFK's left.
+This may imply that the images show two different women of similar appearance.
+It is plausible that once the motorcade passed by she was able to cross the street to catch a second motorcade drive past on Dealey Plaza where she would be on Kennedy's left.

 Beverly Oliver's claim

 In 1970, a woman named Beverly Oliver told conspiracy researcher Gary Shaw at a church revival meeting in Joshua, Texas, that she was the Babushka Lady.
 Oliver stated that she filmed the assassination with a Super 8 film Yashica and that she turned the undeveloped film over to two men who identified themselves to her as FBI agents.
 According to Oliver, she obtained no receipt from the men, who told her that they would return the film to her within ten days.
 She did not follow up with an inquiry.
-She reiterated her claims in the 1988 documentary The Men Who Killed Kennedy.
-According to Vincent Bugliosi, Oliver "has never proved to most people's satisfaction that she was in Dealey Plaza that day."
-Confronted with the fact that the Yashica Super-8 camera was not made until 1969, she stated that she received the "experimental" camera from a friend and was not even sure the manufacturer's name was on it.

-Beverly Oliver's claims were the basis for a scene in Oliver Stone's 1991 film JFK, in which a character named "Beverly" meets Jim Garrison in a Dallas nightclub.
+Oliver reiterated her claims in the 1988 documentary The Men Who Killed Kennedy.
+According to Vincent Bugliosi, Oliver has "never proved to most people's satisfaction that she was in Dealey Plaza that day".
+Confronted with the fact that the Yashica Super-8 camera was not made until 1969, she stated that she received the "experimental" camera from a friend and was not sure the manufacturer's name was on it.
+Oliver's claims were the basis for a scene in Oliver Stone's 1991 film JFK, in which a character named "Beverly" meets Jim Garrison in a Dallas nightclub.
 Played by Lolita Davidovich, she is depicted in the director's cut as wearing a headscarf at Dealey Plaza and speaking of having given the film she shot to two men claiming to be FBI agents.